 Animal advocates sometimes disagree about whether they should focus on animal rights vs animal welfare.
 What’s behind this disagreement?
+What is the difference between animal rights and animal welfare?
 And what implications does it have for careers; are there separate animal rights jobs and animal welfare jobs?

 One cause of the disagreement is that people think about human-animal interaction from different philosophical perspectives, with different views about what our ethical priorities should be.

 Supporters of rights theories tend to believe that some beings’ should have rights like the right not to be killed.
 Some rights theorists only think that humans have rights, but there are others who believe that animals have rights too.
 Well-known modern animal rights theorists include Tom Regan and Gary Francione.